CHRF-Genomics/Paratype/README.md

   --nano NANO           Raw nanopore fastq read files.
   --ref REF             Fasta Reference sequence of AKU_12601 (default file is provided with the script) --ref_id REF_ID       Reference sequence id (default: NC_011147.1).
+  --mapq_cutoff MAPQ_CUTOFF
+                        Minimum mapping quality (by phred score) to consider a variant call as a true allele (default: 20).
   --phrd_cutoff PHRD_CUTOFF
-                        Minimum phred quality score to consider a variant call as a true allele (default: 20).
+                        Minimum base quality (by phred score) to consider a variant call as a true allele (default: 20).
   --read_cutoff READ_CUTOFF
                         Minimum proportion of reads required to call a true allele (default: 0.75).
-  --threads THREADS     Number of threads to use for Bowtie2 or bwa mapping (only for "fastq" mode). (default: 1) --allele ALLELE       Allele definition in tab-delimited format (default file is provided with the script).
+  --threads THREADS     Number of threads to use for mapping and variant calling. (default: 1) --allele ALLELE       Allele definition in tab-delimited format (default file is provided with the script).
   --genes GENES         List of codons to find targeted gene mutation (tab-delimited format; default file is provided with the script).
   --output OUTPUT       output file.